Movie "Homeless to Harvard"

 She chose to remember the good things and learn from the bad moments.
 This makes you stronger.
 She herself acknowledges that precisely because her parents showed her the alternative, she was determined to do it differently and, above all, not to continue on their path.
 Don’t look back.

 Grace’s goosebump moment was when Liz got the Harvard scholarship.
-You can watch the moment in the video below, starting at 1:21:10
+You can watch the moment in the link below, starting at 1:21:10

 The movie “Homeless to Harvard”